k0nnect/sulfur/README.md

 # 🧪 Sulfur

-Sulfur is a new fast, lightweight, open-source **.JAR file decompiler and bytecode viewer** built in Java with a Swing UI.
+Sulfur is a new, fast, lightweight, open-source **.JAR file decompiler and bytecode viewer** built in Java with a Swing UI.

 Think of it as a simpler [Recaf](https://github.com/Col-E/Recaf)/[Jbytedit](https://github.com/Eyremba/JBytedit) — drop in any .JAR file and instantly browse its classes, view **decompiled Java** (Procyon or CFR) and **readable bytecode** (ASM Textifier).